openedx/docs.openedx.org/source/developers/how-tos/maintain-a-repo.rst

 also see successful runs of the ``Upgrade Python Requirements`` workflow in the ``Actions`` tab of your repo.

+For frontend repos, the XXX workflow(s) should exist.

 .. _the python upgrade workflow template: https://github.com/openedx/.github/blob/master/workflow-templates/upgrade-python-requirements.yml

 **Fix**